Circle of Music

 This session will explore the repertoire of songs that have been inspirational across lines of specific movements, songs that might inspire any group engaged in a campaign or cause.
 These are songs that focus on the universals, the right to live in peace and the march toward human progress.

--Afternoon 60-Minute Workshop
+-Afternoon 60-Minute Workshops

 Monday - Water is Life: